Waterproofing the Multi-Level Basement of a Luxury London Hotel

 Newton is proud to contribute to the transformation of the unique, Grade I listed Cambridge House in Piccadilly as it undergoes conversion into one of London’s grandest hotels.
 The 18,000m2 scheme includes six adjacent Grade II listed residences, whilst a four-level basement will accommodate a spa as well as the back-of-house and servicing areas.

-To deliver a reliable, watertight solution for this £165m project, Newton worked closely with architects PDP London and leading enabling works contractor Deconstruct UK throughout the design and installation.
+To deliver a reliable, watertight solution for this £165m project, Newton worked closely with the architects and enabling works contractor throughout the design and installation.

 There are three main buildings where extensive excavations are taking place, requiring different waterproofing solutions to cater for the new-build basement areas and existing elements - all up to 4 storeys below ground.